Curd: Uses

 Curd products vary by region and include cottage cheese, curd cheese (both curdled by bacteria and sometimes also rennet), farmer cheese, pot cheese, queso blanco, and paneer.
 The word can also refer to a non-dairy substance of similar appearance or consistency, though in these cases a modifier or the word 'curdled' is generally used.

-Hungary has a form of curds called túró, which is an ingredient in several national dishes, such as túrós palacsinta, túrós csusza and túrógombóc.
+In Hungary a form of curds called túró is an ingredient in several national dishes, such as túrós palacsinta, túrós csusza and túrógombóc.
 In 2019, rögös túró — a form that has a unique texture "consisting of clumps of loose lumps reminiscent of cauliflower" (the name translates to "lumpy túró") — was granted the status of Traditional Speciality Guaranteed (TSG) by the EU.

 In Turkey, curds are called keş and are served on fried bread and are also eaten with macaroni in the provinces of Bolu and Zonguldak.

 In Sri Lanka, curd is eaten fresh as a dessert since antiquity.
 Usually buffalo curd cured in clay pots and served with kitul treacle (Caryota urens), is considered a delicacy in almost every part of the island.
 Although cows milk curd also is produced, Buffalo curd is the preferred variety.

 In Nepal, curd is produced by souring pasteurized milk with natural micro-flora.
 The pasteurized milk is added to a container called theki carved out of wood like Daar(Boehmeria Rugulosa).
 The milk is left for 12–16 hours and the micro-organisms entrapped within the Theki act as inocula.
 The curd produced after is used to make chhurpi and variations of it.

 Albanian gjiza is made by boiling whey for about 15 minutes and adding vinegar or lemon.
 The derivative is drained and salted to taste.
 Gjiza can be served immediately or refrigerated for a couple of days.

 In Mexico, chongos zamoranos is a dessert prepared with milk curdled with sugar and cinnamon.

 In England, milk treated with rennet is referred to as junket, having a texture similar to pudding or jelly.
 Junket is a pudding-like dessert decorated with ingredients such as semolina, raisins, chopped nuts and other ingredients.
 This can be baked, or the curd pudding can be used to bake thin custard pancakes.